|[Species Conservation and Research Program]|

 The brief habitat descriptions that are given are based on the primary author’s personal knowledge, as well as on consultation with knowledgeable individuals, and various literature sources.

 As mentioned above, The Flora of Delaware Online Database is a revision of The Flora of Delaware, an annotated checklist, published in 2001.
 In this revision, nomenclature, conservation status, state and county distributions, and habitat descriptions have all been updated.
 Furthermore, much more information pertaining to the ecology and life history of each species listed has also been included, and many new species have been added to the flora since the 2001 publication.
 Digital images are also incorporated in the database and over time, our goal is to post an image of the entire known flora.
 In a partnership with the University of Delaware, the online database was created by Andrew Homsey (Institute for Public Administration, Water Resource Agency).
 Andrew’s impressive skills and the time and effort he put into constructing the online database are greatly appreciated.

-The native flora of the state, as listed here, has been fully vouchered with specimens, both historical and modern day collections.
-The basis of the non-native flora of the state includes: voucher specimens, literature citations, the personal knowledge of the primary author, and observations by reliable, credible individuals.
-Only vascular plants that reproduce spontaneously and persist for one year or more without cultivation, including native, non-native, naturalized and adventive species are included in this database.
+The flora of the state, as listed here, has been fully vouchered with specimens, both historical and modern-day collections.
+Only vascular plants that reproduce spontaneously and persist for one year or more without cultivation, including native, non-native, naturalized and non-indigenous species are included in this database.
 Source data (i.e., specimens, literature citations, etc.) are available upon request.